sherpa/sherpa/docs/developer/index.rst

 extra checks, such as the `~sherpa.astro.data.DataPHA.grouping` and `~sherpa.astro.data.DataPHA.quality` columns for PHA data which are converted to integer values.

-There is limited support for NumPy masked arrays, but the assumption is that and data has been masked before being added to a `~sherpa.data.Data` object.

 One example of where there is incomplete validation is that the `~sherpa.astro.data.DataPHA.bin_lo` and